 Website University of Arkansas

-Responsibilities of this position include research, creative work, and service in keeping with the faculty requirements of the University of Arkansas.
+Along with performance, the responsibilities of this position include research and creative work, and service in keeping with the faculty requirements of the University of Arkansas.
 This position reports to the Director of Research and Instruction.

 Knowledge, Skills, and Abilities